bmvdgeijn/WASP/CHT/README.md

 One of the dispersion parameters is estimated for each region using maximum likelhood.
 The other two parameters are fixed across regions and must be specified on the command line.
-In principle it should be possible to write code to estimate these parameters from the data, however we have not had time to implement this.
-In practice we run the code using several combinations of dispersion parameters, and choose the values that appear to give well-calibrated (uniformly distributed) p-values when the test is run on permuted genotypes (i.e. p-values that follow the expectation line in a QQ-plot).
+The new version of the software will estimate these parameters from the data, however this is not implemented in the current version.
+To use the current version of the code it is necessary to run it using several combinations of dispersion parameters, and choose the values that give well-calibrated (uniformly distributed) p-values when the test is run on permuted genotypes (i.e. p-values that follow the expectation line in a QQ-plot).
 One of the command line options (-s) runs the test on permuted genotypes.

 Contact
 ------

-For questions about the combined haplotype test, please contact Graham McVicker (mcvicker@jimmy.harvard.edu) or Bryce van de Geijn (bmvdgeijn@uchicago.edu).
+For questions about the combined haplotype test, please contact Graham McVicker (gpm@stanford.edu) or Bryce van de Geijn (bmvdgeijn@uchicago.edu).